 What do you need?

 Many people tell us that cycling is too hard.
 We believe that is because they are out of shape and/or their bike is not adequate.
-The former will come with practice and the latter we need to talk about.
+The former will come with practice and the latter is something that we need to talk about.
 When it comes to bicycles, it’s easy to go for the cheapest option because you’re not sure if the investment will be worth it.
 That’s okay but please bear in mind that a decent bike is 50% of the equation so, ideally, you should think about spending a little extra as soon as you can.
 Aurelie really started liking mountain biking, for example, once we bought her a 650€ model.
 Just to say that you don’t have to spend 6 months salary on a bicycle!
 She used said bike non-stop for a very long time, even taking it on 1000 kms tours around Europe!
 A good alternative is borrowing a good one from a friend (even if it’s just for a few hours) or even renting one for a day or two to notice what you’re missing out on.

 You still have no idea about which equipment you need to take with you on your first trip?
 Have a look at what we have in our panniers and get some Five Star tips!
 LINK